ipindanger/daisy-bismilah/README.md

 All other credits mentioned on top of scripts

-Should any be missing kindly let us know at [Daisy Support](https://t.me/DaisySupport_Official) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Support](https://t.me/alreadyhavenovi) or simply submit a pull request on the readme.

 ## Daisy X the telegram Bot Project
 The Advanced Branch (For PRO's)